Macron seeks to rally European support for Ukraine

 - Oops!Something went wrong.Please try again later.

-French President Emmanuel Macron is due to host European leaders Monday for a conference aimed at strengthening Western support for Ukraine, two years into the Russian invasion.
+French President Emmanuel Macron is due to host European leaders Monday for a conference aimed at strengthening Western support for Ukraine, as the war stretches into its third year.

 The meeting in Paris will be a chance for participants to "reaffirm their unity as well as their determination to defeat the war of aggression waged by Russia in Ukraine", the French presidency said.